ksdaftari/deulu-little-mac/blog/_scrath.md

 I am a 33 year old who started playing Smash Utlimate start of 2025 and more seriously around April 2025.
 Smash Utlimate is my first smash game.

-My normal competitve outlet prior to Smash was ultimate frisbee, where I reached the higher level of the semi pro and club scene.
+My normal competitve outlet prior to Smash was ultimate frisbee, where I reached the higher level of the [semi pro] (UFA)(https://watchufa.com/) and club scene.
 My biggest accomplishment being part of the semi pro team that won the championship.

 I picked up smash as way to pass time after birth of my first daughter Lucia (nickname Lulu, my username `DeLulu` is playful homage to her.)
 I am also getting bit older where ultimate frisbee getting harder on body along just more life responsbilities, so wanted different hobby that hits lot of the parts I like of sports (eg mastery, competition, community).